Corey Kispert NBA Preview vs. the Cavaliers

 Corey Kispert Insights vs. the Cavaliers

-- On defense, the Cavaliers have given up 112.4 points per game, which is 11th-best in the NBA.
+- Defensively, the Cavaliers are ranked ninth in the NBA, allowing 112.1 points per game.

-- On the boards, the Cavaliers have conceded 42.8 rebounds per game, which puts them eighth in the league.
+- Conceding 42.6 rebounds per game, the Cavaliers are the eighth-ranked squad in the league.

-- The Cavaliers are the fifth-ranked squad in the NBA, conceding 24.8 assists per game.
+- Allowing 24.7 assists per game, the Cavaliers are the third-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!